-- VETiS subjects are optional for VCE and compulsory for VCAL students at Intermediate and Senior levels. - Students who complete a VETiS course obtain a nationally recognised vocational qualification in that field, usually a Certificate II or III depending on the course chosen.
-Each VETiS course is offered at both year 11 and 12. - Students wishing to obtain a Certificate must study units 1 and 2. - VCE students will only be offered the opportunity to select VETiS subjects that are offered with the school, that is, - Business - Creative and Digital Media - Sport and Recreation
+- VET subjects are optional for VCE and compulsory for VCAL students at Intermediate and Senior levels. - Students who complete a VET sequence can obtain a nationally recognised vocational qualification in that field, usually a Certificate II or III depending on the chosen area.
+VET is offered at Years 10, 11 and 12. - VCE students can select the following internally delivered VET subjects - Business Administration - Creative and Digital Media (Screen and Media) - Sport and Recreation

-Advantages of undertaking VETiS
+Advantages of undertaking VET

-- Students gain their VCE together with a vocational certificate from a Tertiary institution. - VETiS subjects contribute to the ATAR score. - Most VETiS courses incorporate a work placement which equip students with work readiness skills in an adult environment. - Students experience an occupation first hand and discover if they are suited before making a permanent career commitment. - Undertaking a VETiS program gives a student the opportunity to create a pathway into a particular industry while still at Secondary College.
+- Students gain their VCE together with a vocational certificate from a Tertiary institution. - VET subjects contribute to the ATAR score. - Most VET areas incorporate a work placement, which equip students with work readiness skills. - Students have the opportunity to experience a vocational area, which may assist with future career decisions. - Undertaking VET gives a student the opportunity to create a pathway into a particular industry while still at Secondary College.

-Factors to consider before choosing VETiS
+Factors to consider before choosing VET

-- Only VCAL students can access externally delivered VETiS programs. - School based assessments have a heavier reliance on skills gained than knowledge. - VETiS requires excellent time management and personal responsibility. - Students may be required to undertake Structured Workplace Learning during school holidays but any SWL approved during school hours will be an approved school absence.
+- Only VCAL students can access externally delivered VET. - VET contains a high degree of theory together with practical components. - VET requires excellent time management and personal responsibility. - Students may be required to undertake Structured Workplace Learning during school holidays.